Open-Attestation/documentation-website/docs/guides-section/configure-dns.md

 ### Additional note for the identity proof in production

-The `TXT` record above is for the use of documents issued on the Ethereum `sepolia` network.
-To bind the identity in production where your documents are issued in the Ethereum `mainnet` network, you will have to change `netId` to `1`.
+The `TXT` record above is for the use of documents issued on the Ethereum `Sepolia` network.
+To bind the identity in production where your documents are issued in the Ethereum `Mainnet` network, you will have to change `netId` to `1`.

-An example of a valid `TXT` record for Ethereum `mainnet` network is in the following:
+An example of a valid `TXT` record for Ethereum `Mainnet` network is in the following:

 | Type | Name                     | Value                                                                           |
 | ---- | ------------------------ | ------------------------------------------------------------------------------- |